-Model 1 (" localized "): The π electrons are localized on the extremal bonds and evolve in two separate infinite potential wells of length d.
+Model 1 (" localised "): The π electrons are localised on the terminal bonds and evolve into two separate infinite potential wells of length d.

-Model 2 (" delocalized "): The π electrons are delocalized on the whole molecule and evolve in a single infinite potential well of length 3d.
+Model 2 (" delocalised "): The π electrons are delocalised over the whole molecule and evolve into a single infinite potential well of length 3d.

-2. Place the π electrons for model 1 in the previous diagrams and express the total energy of the π system in model 1, as a function of h, m_e and d.
+2. Insert the π electrons for model 1 into the diagram on P.8 and express the total energy of the π system in model 1, E(1), as a function of h, m_e and d.

-E (1) =
+E(1) =

-3. Place the π electrons for model 2 in the previous diagrams and express the total energy of the π system in model 2, as a function of h, m_e and d.
+3. Insert the π electrons for model 2 in the diagram on P.8 and express the total energy of the π system in model 2, E(2), as a function of h, m_e and d.

-$$E(2) =$$
+E(2) =

-The conjugation energy is the total energy of the actual π system, minus the sum of the energies of ethylene molecules involving the same number of electrons.
+The conjugation energy ΔE_c is the total energy of the actual π system minus the sum of the energies of ethene (ethylene) molecules involving the same number of electrons.

-4. Express the conjugation energy ΔE_c of butadiene, as a function of h, m_e and d.
+4. Express the conjugation energy ΔE_c of buta-1,3-diene, as a function of h, m_e and d.

-$$\Delta E{\rm c} =$$
+$\Delta E{ m c} =$

 Models 1 and 2 are too simplistic.
-A new model will be detailed in the following.
+A new model is outlined below:

-5. Draw three other resonance structures of butadiene using Lewis notation.
+5. Draw three other resonance structures of buta-1,3-diene using Lewis notation.